boladeE/marketing_assistant_project/README.md

 ## Success Criteria

-* AI generates copywriting that accurately reflects the brand tone.
+* The system generates high-quality marketing content aligned with brand guidelines.
-* AI can be updated with new marketing materials.
+* The AI model can be updated with new data to improve performance.
-* CRUD functionality to manage training data.
-* AI adapts to new marketing trends and user queries.
+* The backend supports efficient content retrieval and management.